-- the employment of a highly variable cost structure facilitated by a core group of workers that we supplement with a temporary workforce as sales volumes dictate, which allows us to adjust costs on an as-needed basis in response to changing demand; - our enterprise-wide lean concept, which allows us to adjust production levels up or down to meet demand;

-- the pre-season order program described above, which incentivizes distributors to place orders prior to the retail selling season; and - · a vertically integrated business model.
+- the employment of a highly variable cost structure facilitated by a core group of workers that we supplement with a temporary workforce as sales volumes dictate, which allows us to adjust costs on an as-needed basis in response to changing demand; - our enterprise-wide lean concept, which allows us to adjust production levels up or down to meet demand; - the pre-season order program described above, which incentivizes distributors to place orders prior to the retail selling season; and - a vertically integrated business model.

-These asset management and profit focus strategies, among other management tools, allow us to adjust fixed overhead and sales, general and administrative expenditures to account for the year-to-year variability of our sales volumes.
-Management currently estimates that consolidated annual fixed overhead expenses generally range from approximately \$50.0 million in low sales volume years to approximately \$65.0 million in high sales volume years.
-Further, management currently estimates that consolidated annual sales, general and administrative expenses other than amortization generally approximate \$70.0 million, but can be reduced to approximately \$60.0 million to maximize cash flow in low sales volume years, and can increase to approximately \$80.0 million to maximize solution to maximize solution to maximize the sales volume years.
+These asset management and profit focus strategies, among other management tools, allow us to adjust fixed overhead and selling, general and administrative expenditures to account for the year-to-year variability of our sales volumes.
+Management currently estimates that consolidated annual fixed overhead expenses generally range from approximately \$50.0 million in low sales volume years to approximately \$70.0 million in high sales volume years.
+Further, management currently estimates that consolidated annual sales, general and administrative expenses other than amortization generally approximate \$75.0 million, but can be reduced to approximately \$65.0 million to maximize cash flow in low sales volume years, and can increase to approximately \$85.0 million to maintain customer service and responsiveness in high sales volume years.

-Additionally, although modest, our annual capital expenditure requirements, which are normally budgeted at \$12.0 million, can be temporarily reduced by up to approximately 40% in response to actual or anticipated decreases in sales volumes.
+Additionally, although modest, our annual capital expenditure requirements, which are normally budgeted around 2-3% of net sales, can be temporarily reduced by up to approximately 40% in response to actual or anticipated decreases in sales volumes.
 If we are unsuccessful in our asset management initiatives, the seasonality and year-to-year variability effects on our business may be compounded and in turn our results of operations and financial condition may suffer.

-Item 7 A. Quantitative and Qualitative Disclosures About Market Risk
+Item 7A.
+Quantitative and Qualitative Disclosures About Market Risk